Arlene Stein: Scholarship

 Stein's work explores intersections among personal and political change, and how social movements construct knowledge particularly about gender and sexuality, employing interviewing, narrative analysis, and ethnographic research methods.
 Her 1997 book Sex and Sensibility: Stories of a Lesbian Generation traces accounts by women engaged in feminist and gay/lesbian movements noting challenges to the culturally dominant medical definitions of lesbianism.
 Stein's 2018 book Unbound: Transgender Men and the Remaking of Identity explores new varieties of gender that challenge hegemonic masculinity.
 The Stranger Next Door: The Story of a Small Community's Battle over Sex, Faith, and Civil Rights focuses on a town in the United States Pacific Northwest that passed a ballot initiative designed to outlaw gay/lesbian rights.
 Stein establishes that opposition to LGBT rights in the United States became a way to constitute Christian fundamentalism, and illustrates ways that conservative social movements construct knowledge and shape public opinion about sexuality.
 Reluctant Witnesses: Survivors, Their Children, and the Rise of Holocaust Consciousness examines the rise of Holocaust memory in the United States.
 It draws on interviews and participant observation with Holocaust survivors and their children to describe how the Holocaust became widely discussed and understood.

 Awards

 Stein received the American Anthropological Association's Ruth Benedict Prize in 2001 for her second monograph, The Stranger Next Door: The Story of a Small Community’s Battle over Sex, Faith, and Civil Rights.
 In 2006, Stein received the American Sociological Association Simon and Gagnon Lifetime Achievement Award for her career contribution to the study of sexualities.

+Sex and Sensibility: Stories of a Lesbian Generation was a finalist for the 1998 Non-Fiction Stonewall Book Award, and The Stranger Next Door: The Story of a Small Community’s Battle over Sex, Faith, and Civil Rights was a 2002 Stonewall Honor Book in Non-Fiction.